-Due to snowfall and strong wind there is a MODERATE avalanche danger in the Tatras and Low Tatras, in positions above the forest zone, 2nd degree.
+In the Tatras and Low Tatras there is still a moderate avalanche danger, 2nd degree.
 The avalanche danger is local, concentrated in places where the wind has accumulated a larger amount of new snow.
 Such locations are relatively easy to spot in the terrain.
 The new snow is deposited in the form of unstable snow slabs and pillows in gullies, moguls and under rock walls.
-Avalanche release on such steep slopes, where old frozen snow is still under the new snow, is possible, especially with additional loading.
+Avalanche release on such steep slopes, where there is still old frozen snow under the new snow, is possible, especially with additional loads.
 Larger spontaneous avalanches are not expected.